malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

-![Map of the spatial distribution of translational and rotational heterogeneities of a simulation at D=1.35 and Pp=13.50 at the time of the maximum of the translational non-Gaussian parameter.
+![Map of the spatial distribution of translational and rotational heterogeneities of a simulation at D=1.35 and P=13.50 at the time of the maximum of the translational non-Gaussian parameter.
 The translational motion is denoted by an arrow depicting the size and the direction of the motion, while the rotational motion is depicted by the circle at the start of the motion.
-Areas which are white are indicative of no motion, while coloured areas have lots of motion.
+Areas which are white are indicative of no motion, while areas coloured blue describe lots of motion.
 ](../Projects/Dynamics/figures/heterogeneities.svg){width=80% #fig:spatial_heterogeneities}

 ## Decoupling of Translations and Rotations {#sec:trans_rot_decoupling}